-This might seem obvious, however there are many things to consider when selling your firm.
-And most of those go far beyond the financial aspects of the acquisition.
-Most of the owners of the firms we've partnered with are simply looking to relieve the burdens of running the business.
-And allow them more time to focus on why they started in the profession in the first place: a personal calling to serve families during the most difficult times of their lives.
-And as funeral directors ourselves, we know that passion does not go away.
+This might seem obvious, however, there are many things to consider when selling your firm and most of those go far beyond the financial aspects of the acquisition.
+Many of the owners of the firms we've partnered with are simply looking to relieve the burdens of running the business and allow them more time to focus on why they started in the profession in the first place: a personal calling to serve families during the most difficult times of their lives.
+As funeral directors ourselves, we know that passion does not go away.

-Our process starts with this: Helping define and understand what your goals are.
+Our process starts with this: helping you define and understand what your goals are.

 - What role would you like to play in the business after the transaction?

 - What are your goals relating to your current staff as well as their benefits and compensation?

 - What community relationships are most valuable to you and how important it is to maintain those?